Hungry Healthy Happy

 To bowls of yoghurt and granola with strawberry puree on top.
 Fresh strawberries surround the bowls.

 This strawberry puree couldn't be easier, as all you need is strawberries.
 No added sugar or additives, which is why it makes it perfect for baby led weaning.
-Not just for babies though, we use this to put on ice cream or pancakes, and in our baking too.
+Not just for babies though, we use this strawberry puree to put on ice cream or pancakes, and in our baking too.
 More on its uses below.

-If your kids love strawberry jam, then try this as a healthy alternative.
+If your kids love strawberry jam (jelly) then try this as a healthy alternative.
 You don't feel like your teeth are covered in sugar after eating it.
-It is a great way to use up strawberries before they go bad too.
+Just one ingredient and only 16 calories per serving.

 Jump to:

-• Ingredients needed
+• Strawberry Puree Ingredients Needed

 • Storage